 Parent governors are elected by all parents at school to serve a term of office of four years.
 They must have a child present at the school at the time of the election but they may continue to serve after their child moves on to another school (often Amherst).

 Although parent governors are elected by parents and can represent their collective views at meetings, they are not delegates and parents cannot mandate them on how they should vote or what they should say in governing body meetings.
-Parent governors are sometimes involved with preparing newsletters and other reports to enable parents to understand the work of the governing body.

 Occasionally parent governors are approached by parents with individual concerns.
 In these cases, the parents should be encouraged to speak directly to the Head Teacher.